After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 Candidates like Buttigieg, Biden and Sen. Amy Klobuchar of Minnesota have tried to make their opposition to Medicare for All an electability argument.

-But two-thirds of voters in the Nevada Democratic caucuses said it was more important to nominate someone who could defeat Trump than agree with them on major issues, so it was unclear who that person should be.
+But two-thirds of voters in the Nevada Democratic caucuses said it was more important to nominate someone who could defeat President Trump than to agree with the nominee on major issues, so it was unclear who that person should be.

 But when it came to those who said agreeing on major issues was most important, the winner was clear: Sanders.
 He got 54% of those voters.
 Sen. Elizabeth Warren of Massachusetts was next, with just 12%.

-4. Expect a forceful Warren at Tuesday's debate
+4. Expect a forceful Warren at Tuesday's debate.

 Warren didn't come close in Nevada.
-She's struggling to find her lane between the progressives who find her second-best to Sanders and the white college graduates she's battling for with Buttigieg.
+She's struggling to find her lane between the progressives who find her second best to Sanders and the white college graduates she's battling for with Buttigieg.

 But one thing that shouldn't go unnoticed is that she finished strong among those who made up their minds in the last few days.